kguinto/SurfGeckos/README.md

 	Loader(myfile, mydb)
 	```

-	sqlite is the default.
-To use mongodb:
+	SQLite is the default.
+To use MongoDB:

 	`Loader(myfile, mydb, mongo=True)`

 	From the command line:

 	`python excel2db.py <excel file>`

 	OR